turinglabsorg/datahub-learn/network-documentation/polkadot/tutorials/polkadot-blockchain-terms.md

 of value.
 Ethereum extended this idea to, well, almost anything - creating the next wave of new finance and allowing us to develop real-world applications on-chain through smart contracts.
 Polkadot aims to bring these blockchains together, along with many others, while supporting web 3.0 protocols and key blockchain features on-chain - acting as an infrastructure for infrastructures.

-This tutorial will outline key blockchain concepts through the eyes of Polkadot by creating distinctions and drawing conclusions for each concept.
+This guide will outline key blockchain concepts through the eyes of Polkadot by creating distinctions and drawing conclusions for each concept.
 Namely, the focus will be on smart contracts, parachains, parathreads, and decentralized applications.
 The differences between common blockchain concepts within the Polkadot ecosystem can be best understood by appreciating Polkadot's vision to act as a foundational layer for web 3.0 protocols and allows for arbitrary data (not just tokens) to be transferred across blockchains.